 Carnival Freedom was coming to the end of a 7-night Western Caribbean cruise and Carnival Valor was completing a 5-night Western Caribbean itinerary.
 With only a slight delay we doubt the next scheduled departures later in the day at around 4:00 PM will be impacted.

-According to The Weather Channel, there is a dense fog advisory for Galveston between 3:17 AM-Noon but it does seem to have cleared up enough for the port to allow cruise ships to dock.
-The 10-day report doesn’t show any other foggy mornings but you know how unpredictable weather can be at times!
+According to The Weather Channel, there is a dense fog advisory for Galveston between 3:17 AM-Noon, but it does seem to have cleared up enough for the port to allow cruise ships to dock.
+The 10-day report doesn’t show any other foggy mornings, but you know how unpredictable the weather can be at times!

 We last posted about the Galveston fog in February 2017.
-In other fog situations there were further delays which had impacted the next cruises, hopefully, this year the impact will be low.
+In other fog situations, there were further delays that had impacted the next cruises.
+Hopefully, this year the impact will be low.